AIS-recruiting/engineer-intern/README2.md

 # Data Pipeline Project

 ## Introduction
-This project is a simple data pipeline that exctracts data from a CSV file, performs some transformations and loads the data into a SQLite database.
+This project is a simple data pipeline that extracts data from a CSV file, performs some transformations and loads the data into a SQLite database.

 ## Requirements
 - Python 3.8 or later